-2.3.5 Subsequent proposed revisions to this Wylfa Newydd CoCP or sub-CoCPs would be submitted to and approved by the relevant ~~planning~~ ~~discharging~~ authority.
-Upon approval of a revision by the relevant ~~planning~~ ~~discharging~~ authority, the construction of the authorised development must be carried out in accordance with the revised Wylfa Newydd CoCP or revised sub-CoCPs.
+- 2.3.4 This Wylfa Newydd CoCP and sub-CoCPs are secured as certified control documents as described in section 2.6. - 2.3.5 Subsequent proposed revisions to this Wylfa Newydd CoCP or sub-CoCPs would be submitted to and approved by the relevant discharging authority.
+Upon approval of a revision by the relevant discharging authority, the construction of the authorised development must be carried out in accordance with the revised Wylfa Newydd CoCP or revised sub-CoCPs.